black-frame-code/Calicator/README.md

 ## 📄 License

-This project is open-source and available under the MIT License.
+This project is licensed under the **MIT License**.

 ---

 ## 👨‍💻 Author

 Developed by **Ali Janati**

+⭐ If you like this project, don't forget to leave a star!